 And they had intent, obviously, because they were actively destroying emails.

-Jordan, if they didn't apply this law, then Christian Sassier, who had six pictures from inside a submarine, uh, would not have had to be dragged away from his young infant daughter, his wife, and his mother to spend a year in jail, and he did nothing except be he was only proud of where he worked, and the pictures were for his own personal use, shared them with nobody, leaked it to nobody, nobody even accused him of such.
+Jordan, if they didn't apply this law, then Christian Saussier, who had six pictures from inside a submarine, would not have had to be dragged away from his young infant daughter, his wife, and his mother to spend a year in jail.

-And now we're talking about, yeah, this is all classified top secret information, and that's why we even have these laws on the books.
+And now we're talking about, yeah, this is all classified top-secret information, and that's why we even have these laws on the books.

-As we continue, Jordan Seculo, executive director for the American Center for Law and Justice.
+And as we continue, Jordan Seculo, executive director for the American Center for Law and Justice.

-What did you judicial watch?
+What did you judicial Watts?

 I don't believe that for a second.

-And Cooper was recently deposed as part of discovery, granted by judicial watts.
+And Cooper was recently deposed as part of discovery granted by Judicial Watts.

 Cooper testified that he spoke with Mills before giving the deposition.

-So there is it doesn't just end with like Hillary Clinton's investigation, Sean.
+So there is, it doesn't just end with like Hillary Clinton's investigation, Sean.

 So these are the same actors.

-They are Peter Strack.
+They are Peter Strzzok.

 He was in charge of both.

-Uh he started Crossfire Hurricane about 20 days after this all occurred.
+He started Crossfire Hurricane about 20 days after this all occurred.

-She got this in June.
+And that was, remember, she got this in June.

-These two Heather Samuelson, Cheryl Mills get this in June.
+These two, Heather Samuelson, Cheryl Mills get this in June.

-The exoneration comey, even though Comey admits they were marked classified top secret on a secret server.
+The exoneration Comey, even though Comey admits they were marked, classified top secret on a secret server.

-And uh we now see that they protected their favored candidate, um, and they did it in a spectacular fashion in a way, last question that no other American would get away with.
+And we now see that they protected their favored candidate and they did it in a spectacular fashion.

 We have about 10 seconds.